 Alaska Assisted Living

-In Alaska, there are 6 Assisted Living Facilities.
+In Alaska there are 27 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Map of Alaska Assisted Living Facilities

 Paying for Assisted Living in AlaskaBasic monthly rent usually includes:

 - Housekeeping services